BVSc, DipVetClinStud, PhD, FACVS, FAVA

 Nick and Hadley working on a cervical fusion surgery (wobbler surgery).

-veterinary career as an intern at Agnes Banks Equine Clinic.
-With a keen interest in surgery she then worked as an associate at Canberra Equine Hospital (2005), Goulburn Valley
+started her veterinary career as an intern at Agnes Banks Equine Clinic.
+With a keen interest in surgery she then worked as an associate at Canberra Equine Hospital (2005),

 In 2009 Hadley became a member of the Australian and New Zealand College of Veterinary Scientists in Surgery of Horses.
 Later in 2009 she started a four-year residency in Equine Surgery at the newly built, state-of-the-art Veterinary Clinical Centre, Charles Sturt Univerity, Wagga Wagga.
 The program involved long hours of study, research, clinical work, undergraduate teaching, externships and conferences in the USA and Australia, followed by a grueling examination process.
 During this training Hadley completed research into laryngoplasty (tie-back/roaring surgery), laparoscopic and vaginal removal of large ovarian tumours and the pararectal approach to the bladder in standing geldings.
 In 2014 she was recognised by the NSW Veterinary Surgeons Board as a Registered Specialist in Equine Surgery.